Pomorska Street, Bydgoszcz: Corner house with Śniadeckich Street

 August Freitwald, a master shoemaker owned this building which address was then Elisabethstraße 49a.

-The architecture of Nr.20 mirrors somehow the one of the tenement across the street at Nr.18: main differences are located on the corner with a grand pediment crowning the top and a large bay window-balcony over the main entry.
+The architecture of Nr.20 mirrors somehow one of the tenements across the street at Nr.18: main differences are located on the corner with a grand pediment crowning the top and a large bay window-balcony over the main entry.
 The topping pediment has a globe with the house completion date.